 To permit the state to offer a premium assistance subsidy that does not meet the requirements of section 2105(c).

-4. Cost Sharing Exemption for American Indian/Alaskan Native (Al/AN) Children
+4. Cost Sharing Exemption for American Indian/Alaskan Native (Al/AN) Children premiums and/or cost sharing by the plans in which they are enrolled.

 Section 2102